COVID digest: Japan eases border entry rules | DW | 17.02.2022

 Daily infections have surged by more than 60 times since the start of February.
 Health authorities reported a record 6,116 confirmed cases on Thursday, up from 4,285 the previous day.

-Greece's tourism minister has brought the official start of the visitor season forward to March amid "positive signs" of a bumper summer ahead.
+Greece's tourism minister has brought the official start of the visitor season forward to March amid "positive signs" of a better summer ahead.

 After COVID-19 brought global travel to a standstill in 2020, Greek tourism suffered its worst year on record with just 7 million visitors bringing in revenues of €4 billion ($4.55 billion).